 Blackboard and Copyright

-For guidelines on ensuring copyright compliance in QUT Blackboard, see the Copyright Compliance Guidelines for QUT Blackboard (PDF, 211KB).
+For guidelines on ensuring copyright compliance in QUT Blackboard, see the Copyright Compliance Guidelines for QUT Learning Management Systems (PDF, 73KB).

-For information on uploading resources to QUT Blackboard and how copyright relates to them, see the Quick Guide to Blackboard and Copyright (PDF, 226KB).
+For information on uploading resources to QUT Blackboard and how copyright relates to them, see the Quick Guide to Blackboard and Copyright (PDF, 327KB).